sboger/VirtualT-DevTerm/README.md

 ![Screenshot](/doc/Screenshot_2022-04-12_16-30-12.png)

-(Original source comes from defunct project: https://sourceforge.net/projects/virtualt/)
+(Original source comes from the now defunct project: https://sourceforge.net/projects/virtualt/)

 Todo:
-* Makefile cleanup to allow building on A04 (in progress)
+* ~~Makefile cleanup to allow building on A04 (in progress)~~
 * Fullscreen fix